The Fitting Panel

 You can store the setup of your Fitting Sliders into Presets.
 We have already added 3 Presets for your convenience

-- Half Way: Weights distributed to mBones and cBones
+- Half Way: Weights distributed evenly between collision volumes and deform bones.

 This option makes the Fitting Sliders interactive.
 When you enable this option then slider changes will automatically be propagated to your meshes.